jj4th/spectreport/README.md

 Spectreport
 ===========

-A spec reporter for protractor/mocha that generates nice HTML reports.
+A generator for nice HTML test reports.

 ## Usage ##
 Usage information and instructions, including a list of built-in plugins, can be obtained from the spectreport cli help option: